 Purchase of boat or water craft between individuals requires the following:

-- If the boat has been registered in Tennessee before: A Bill of sale containing the seller’s address, description of the boat, (year, make, hull # or serial #), the TN number or TWRA number belonging to the current registered owner, purchase price, and the signature of the seller.
+- If the boat has been registered in Tennessee before: Will need previous registration card showing sales tax paid along with a Bill of Sale containing the seller’s address, description of the boat, (year, make, hull # or serial #, length of boat), the TN number or TWRA number belonging to the current registered owner, purchase price, and the signature of the seller.

 - If the boat has never been registered in Tennessee: You will need the current registration card or title from the current state that it is registered in, along with a bill of sale with the information above excluding the TN or TWRA numbers.